26 Oct Tell the Truth and Play Fair

 For example, I’m a fan of the Golden State Warriors.
 Against the Toronto Raptors in the 2019 NBA finals, both teams played their hearts out, and the Raptors won fairly.
 Neither team welcomed a sixth man sneaking in to help them or tried to tilt the court so the other team had to run uphill.

 Bad Process Leads to Bad Results

-There’s a saying: good process leads to good results.
+There’s a saying: a good process leads to a good result.
 So if there are bad results –from bullying on a playground to a country in trouble – it’s common sense to figure out the bad process that led to those results.

 We start with our own side of the street.
 We may get heated, persuasive, even over the top, but there’s no lying.
 If we get some facts wrong, we admit it – at least eventually.
 We don’t punish people for trying to find the truth.
 We don’t speak in bad faith, counter-attack, or get provocative to muddy the waters.
 If we say something is bad for others to do, we don’t do it ourselves.
 This doesn’t mean walking on eggshells or being a saint.
 It’s just calling ourselves to the basic standards we’d want in any school classroom.

 But then what do we do with those who won’t do the same?

 Tell the truth to yourself about what is happening.
 It can be shocking to realize that someone doesn’t feel the need, to be honest or fair with you – especially people who seem so charming.
 Watch over time and see whether they are genuinely narcissistic or sociopathic (and not just preoccupied internally or socially clueless).
 Do they regard you and others as only a means to their ends, not as beings who matter in their own right?